Environmentalism: 20th century

-Protection of the environment also became important in the developing world; the Chipko movement was formed in India under the influence of Mhatmas Gandhi and they set up peaceful resistance to deforestation by literally hugging trees (leading to the term "tree huggers").
+Protection of the environment also became important in the developing world; the Chipko movement was formed in India under the influence of Mahatma Gandhi and led by Chandi Prasad Bhatt, Sunderlal Bahuguna and some local leaders.
+They set up peaceful resistance to deforestation by literally hugging trees (leading to the term "tree huggers").
+Chipko literally translates as an open call to hug, and has become a widely recognised and oft replicated action in public protests to save trees.
 Their peaceful methods of protest and slogan "ecology is permanent economy" were very influential.

 Another milestone in the movement was the creation of Earth Day.
-Earth Day was first observed in San Francisco and other cities on 21 March 1970, the first day of spring.
+The first Earth Day was celebrated on April 22, 1970.
 It was created to give awareness to environmental issues.
 On 21 March 1971, United Nations Secretary-General U Thant spoke of a spaceship Earth on Earth Day, hereby referring to the ecosystem services the earth supplies to us, and hence our obligation to protect it (and with it, ourselves).
 Earth Day is now coordinated globally by the Earth Day Network, and is celebrated in more than 192 countries every year.
+Its founder, former Wisconsin Senator Gaylord Nelson, was inspired to create this day of environmental education and awareness after seeing the oil spill off the coast of Santa Barbara in 1969.

-The UN's first major conference on international environmental issues, the United Nations Conference on the Human Environment (also known as the Stockholm Conference), was held on 5–16 June 1972.
+In 1972, the United Nations Conference on the Human Environment was held in Stockholm, and for the first time united the representatives of multiple governments in discussion relating to the state of the global environment.
 It marked a turning point in the development of international environmental politics.
+This conference led directly to the creation of government environmental agencies and the UN Environment Program.

 By the mid-1970s, many felt that people were on the edge of environmental catastrophe.
 The back-to-the-land movement started to form and ideas of environmental ethics joined with anti-Vietnam War sentiments and other political issues.
 These individuals lived outside normal society and started to take on some of the more radical environmental theories such as deep ecology.
 Around this time more mainstream environmentalism was starting to show force with the signing of the Endangered Species Act in 1973 and the formation of CITES in 1975.
 Significant amendments were also enacted to the United States Clean Air Act and Clean Water Act.

-In 1979, James Lovelock, a British scientist, published Gaia: A new look at life on Earth, which put forth the Gaia hypothesis; it proposes that life on earth can be understood as a single organism.
-This became an important part of the Deep Green ideology.
-Throughout the rest of the history of environmentalism there has been debate and argument between more radical followers of this Deep Green ideology and more mainstream environmentalists.